TobiReinhart/sparse-tensor/package/README.md

 # sparse-tensor

-Implementation of tensor algebra in Haskell.
-For a description of the library, see [package/README.md](./package/README.md).
+sparse-tensor is a Haskell implementation of tensor algebra.